amanydv6393/Salary-Prediction-System/README.md

 Salary is represented salary of a person and Years are represented years of experience of a person.

+For Salary Prediction, We need to find relationship in data on how salary is determined.

+For The Task, We need to have a dataset based on salaries.
+I found a dataset that contains data about how job experience affects salary.

 By using regression analysis, I maked a linear relationship between salary and job experience in which if any employee has more job experience results in a higher salary.